Apicomplexa: Gregarines

-The gregarines are generally parasites of annelids, arthropods, and mollusks.
+The gregarines are generally parasites of annelids, arthropods, and molluscs.
 They are often found in the guts of their hosts, but may invade the other tissues.
 In the typical gregarine lifecycle, a trophozoite develops within a host cell into a schizont.
 This then divides into a number of merozoites by schizogony.
 The merozoites are released by lysing the host cell, which in turn invade other cells.
 At some point in the apicomplexan lifecycle, gametocytes are formed.
 These are released by lysis of the host cells, which group together.
 Each gametocyte forms multiple gametes.
 The gametes fuse with another to form oocysts.
 The oocysts leave the host to be taken up by a new host.

 Coccidians

 In general, coccidians are parasites of vertebrates.
 Like gregarines, they are commonly parasites of the epithelial cells of the gut, but may infect other tissues.

 The coccidian lifecycle involves merogony, gametogony, and sporogony.
 While similar to that of the gregarines it differs in zygote formation.
 Some trophozoites enlarge and become macrogamete, whereas others divide repeatedly to form microgametes (anisogamy).
 The microgametes are motile and must reach the macrogamete to fertilize it.
 The fertilized macrogamete forms a zygote that in its turn forms an oocyst that is normally released from the body.
 Syzygy, when it occurs, involves markedly anisogamous gametes.
 The lifecycle is typically haploid, with the only diploid stage occurring in the zygote, which is normally short-lived.

 The main difference between the coccidians and the gregarines is in the gamonts.
 In the coccidia, these are small, intracellular, and without epimerites or mucrons.
 In the gregarines, these are large, extracellular, and possess epimerites or mucrons.
 A second difference between the coccidia and the gregarines also lies in the gamonts.
 In the coccidians, a single gamont becomes a macrogametocyte, whereas in the gregarines, the gamonts give rise to multiple gametocytes.